CorradoLanera/rdojo.bowling/README.md

 status](https://www.r-pkg.org/badges/version/rdojo.bowling)](https://CRAN.R-project.org/package=rdojo.bowling)
 <!-- badges: end -->

-The goal of rdojo.bowling is to implements and documents the bowling kata for the TDD dojo in R step-by-step.
+The goal of `{rdojo.bowling}` package is to implements and documents the bowling kata for the TDD dojo in R step-by-step.

 ## Installation